zarif007/You-Me-and-Docker/README.md

 ## At the first build
-Installing all the 5 layers
+Ruuning all the 5 layers

 ![App Screenshot](https://i.ibb.co/G5t5KbC/dc3.jpg)